dwjoyce/pythonbook/chapters/Print that out!.rst

 The first one breaks the line with a new line character (``\n``), the second spaces out the text using a tab, and the third is a way of using quotes inside quotes, otherwise Python will get confused between an apostrophe (e.g. St. Michael's School) and the closing quotation mark.

+.. tip:: When you are writing a program later on and cannot see why it is not working as you would expect, try inserting some ``print`` statements in the code with the variables your program is using.
+That way, you will see what is going on, whilst it is running.
+This should then show you what needs changing to make it work better.
+This is called debugging your program.

 Exercises
 ---------

-1. Assign 5 variables to various numbers, and print them out, along with the sum
+1. Assign 5 variables to various numbers, and print them out, along with the sum.

 2. Print out the year of your birth, your age, and your age in 10 years time.